 Do you have a piece of art in your life that has stayed with you, inhabited you, maybe even guided you towards your destiny?
 So when you see it, or even a variation of it, you get a sense of coming home?
 It turns out that I do, although I can’t say that I truly knew it until I read a few pages towards the end of Donna Tartt’s novel, The Goldfinch.
 In these pages, she has the character of Hobie discussing art as a beacon for our destiny.
 “And the painting, above his head, was still the point where it all hinged: dreams and signs, past and future, luck and fate.”
 I ate those pages up, feasting on their foresight, because the truth of what was being said was so intrinsic to me.
 It was as if the author were writing my story.

 To backtrack a little I grew up in England and, as a young woman, three things were true about me; I wanted to be an actress, I wanted no part of marriage and I knew nothing about pottery.
 In fact, at that time, I found myself drawn to fine china when I went to the fancy department stores in London and even though fine china falls under the same ceramic’s umbrella as pottery, it’s about as far removed from it as an RV is from a tent.
 So then how did I end up married to a wood-firing potter, 100 miles from the closest, professional theatrical hub and 6,000 miles from where I grew up?
 And more importantly, how did this life, which appeared nowhere in my young adult daydreams, end up being my bliss?
-So much so that I even made it the basis for my novel.
+So much so that I even made it the basis for my first novel, How to Make a Pot in 14 Easy Lessons.

 Well apparently it was there all along, as Hobie suggests, secreted in art that captivated my interest.
 Even though I didn’t know pottery when I met my husband I do remember going to David Greig’s Grocery Shop as a little girl with my mother, and while she was looking at the cuts of meat at the butcher’s counter I was staring at the tiles on the wall.
 There was something eminently fascinating to me about art in this earthy format.
 I was drawn to the symmetry of the lines, the lines within the lines, the fact that the colored squares could make a pattern within the white background that would form a word.
 Words.